 Here's how you can help:

-- Stop by your local Starion Bank, between March 31 and April 13, to drop off peanut butter and jelly.
-(To ensure that items can be delivered to children, please donate 16 to 18 ounce plastic jars.)
+- Stop by your local Starion Bank, between April 2 and April 16, to drop off peanut butter and jelly.
+(To ensure that items can be delivered to children, please donate 16 to 18 ounce plastic jars, NO GLASS jars!)

 - Be an advocate on social media and share photos and stories of inspiration using #PBJFoodDrive.